mpoapostolis/soft_en/Software Requirements Specification.md

 including geospatial filters, all from the comfort of a single page on their phone, tablet or personal computer.

-For service suppliers, GoKiddo present an attractive way of supplying key information about the offered activities and the ability of self-promotion, in order to reach a wider audience.
+For venue owners, GoKiddo present an attractive way of supplying key information about the offered activities and the ability of self-promotion, in order to reach a wider audience.
 GoKiddo also tracks event income statistics on a monthly basis, providing suppliers with critical insights for evaluating